asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

-(as it is, on this setup), the corresponding CPU cache-lines must be cleared up to the Point of Coherency upon change, such that, if the GPU were to view the system RAM region housing the matrix, it sees the updated data.
+(as it is, on this setup), the corresponding CPU cache-lines must be cleared up to the Point of Coherency upon change, such that, if the GPU were to view the system RAM region housing the matrix, it would see the updated data.
 But there's also a `Uniforms Cache (QUC)` on the *GPU* side that needs to be invalidated of stale data, if the GPU is to successfully retrieve the updated matrix from the system RAM.